Problems at work

 The Fair Work Act 2009 provides for the payment of redundancy pay if you are made redundant under certain circumstances and specifies the amounts payable depending on length of service.
 The Fairwork Ombudsman website explains redundancy and how much you should be paid.

-For assistance after retrenchment or redundancy, visit Department of Human Services.
+Assistance after retrenchment or redundancy - Department of Human Services.

 Workplace safety laws protect your health and safety at work, and services are available to help you if you are injured.

-Report an injury or start a work injury claim by calling your claims agent, or ReturnToWorkSA on 13 18 55 Monday to Friday between 8:30 am – 5:00 pm.
+Report an injury or start a work injury claim by calling your claims agent, or ReturnToWorkSA on 13 18 55 Monday to Friday from 8.30 am to 5.00 pm.

 Read about what to do when an injury occurs at the ReturnToWorkSA website.